 First and foremost, California landlords want to make sure their lease agreement is easy to read.
 This prevents any future conflicts between landlord and tenant.
 We break our California lease agreements down into 44 easy-to-read sections, and each section has to be initialed by the tenant moving in.
 In fact, every tenant over 18 needs to initial all 44 sections of the lease agreement.

-This way, the landlord knows that the tenant has read the lease agreement, which eliminates any communication problems down the road with the landlord, where a tenant might say, “I did not know that was in the lease.”
+This way, the landlord knows that the tenant has read the California lease agreement, which eliminates any communication problems down the road with the landlord, where a tenant might say, “I did not know that was in the lease.”
 So, make sure that your lease agreement is clear and there are no questions left unanswered for your current and prospective tenants to ask you as a landlord.
 For example, make sure it is known how much is given as security deposit.
 If the details about the security deposit are not listed clearly, there may be confusion surrounding this security deposit.
 Since security deposits can sometimes cause miscommunication, it’s best to answer all security deposit questions and concerns in the lease.

 For more information on security deposits and how to return security deposits, read our post here.